Preparedness means Resilience

 - Stock Up

-- Food, fuel, hard to replace items, medical supplies, ammo etc may all prove very useful in a world of scarce resources.
+- Food, fuel, hard to replace items, medical supplies, nerf darts etc may all prove very useful in a world of scarce resources.
 Over the last year, the bulk beef and chicken in my deep freeze has outperformed my stock market accounts.

 - Get Debt Under Control

-- Many of the above things listed above cost money, and at times I myself have panic purchased things like ammo and spare magazines, so this is one that I’m actively working on now myself.
+- Many of the above things listed above cost money, and at times I myself have panic purchased things like nerf darts and airsoft, so this is one that I’m actively working on now myself.
 If the economy collapses but America still exists, debt could be a big problem.

 During the housing crisis of 2008, things like 2nd mortgages, cash-out refinances and Home Equity Lines of Credit, and credit cards became traps that stripped away everything that millions of good people had worked hard for.I like shiny things too, so this is a warning for myself as well as the audience.
 In uncertain times, I sometimes feel the urge to go out and fill a freezer with food bought on credit.
 But, we also have to be ready for financial distress as well.
 What happens if you get laid off and can’t work for 3 months, 6 months, a year?